-Why is the Federal Reserve paying banks interest?
+Why does the Federal Reserve pay banks interest?

 Adjustments to the IORB rate help to move the federal funds rate into the target range set by the FOMC.
-Banks should be unwilling to lend to any private counterparty at a rate lower than the rate they can earn on balances maintained at the Federal Reserve.
+(The federal funds rate is the primary tool to conduct monetary policy and the rate that banks pay for overnight borrowing in the federal funds market.)
+Banks typically are unwilling to lend to any private counterparty at a rate lower than the rate they can earn on balances maintained at the Fed.
 As a result, an increase in the IORB rate will put upward pressure on a range of short-term interest rates.
 The opposite holds for a decrease in the IORB rate.
-Typically, changes in the FOMC's target range are accompanied by commensurate changes in the IORB rate, thus providing incentives for the federal funds rate to adjust to a level consistent with the FOMC's target.
+Typically, changes in the FOMC's target range are accompanied by commensurate changes in the IORB rate to keep the federal funds rate at a level consistent with the FOMC's target range.

 Back to Top